SomaLogic/SomaDataIO/README.md

 <!-- badges: end -->

-The `SomaDataIO` R package loads and exports ‘SomaScan’ data via the SomaLogic Operating Co., Inc. structured text file called an ADAT (`*.adat`).
+The `SomaDataIO` R package loads and exports ‘SomaScan’ data via the Standard BioTools, Inc. structured text file called an ADAT (`*.adat`).
 The package also exports auxiliary functions for manipulating, wrangling, and extracting relevant information from an ADAT object once in memory.
 Basic familiarity with the R environment is assumed, as is the ability to install contributed packages from the Comprehensive R Archive Network (CRAN).

 If you run into any issues/problems with `SomaDataIO` full documentation of the most recent